ysndr/MSc-Thesis/chapter/related-work.md

 ##### CPAchecker

-The work presented by Leimeister in [@cpachecker-lsp] exemplifies how LSP functionality can be provided by external tools.
+The work presented by Leimeister in [@leimeisterLanguageServerIDE] exemplifies how LSP functionality can be provided by external tools.
-The server can be used to automatically perform software verification in the background using CPAchecker[@cpachecker].
+The server can be used to automatically perform software verification in the background using CPAchecker[@beyerCPAcheckerToolConfigurable2009].
 CPAchecker is a platform for automatic and extensible software verification.
 The program is written in Java and provides a command line interface to be run locally.
 Additionally, it is possible to execute resource intensive verification through an HTTP-API on more powerful machines or clusters [@cpa-google-cloud,@cpa-clusters].